 Historical Context and Discovery

 The use of vinegar, which contains acetic acid, dates back to ancient civilizations.
-However, the isolation and characterization of sodium acetate as a distinct compound occurred much later.
+That said, the isolation and characterization of sodium acetate as a distinct compound occurred much later.
 Early alchemists and chemists likely produced sodium acetate through the neutralization of acetic acid with sodium-containing compounds, but it was only with the development of modern chemistry that its properties were thoroughly studied and its applications expanded.

 Production Methods: From Lab to Industry